-Senior Jackie Wieser was selected to be part of the All-State cheerleading squad.
-The All-State Cheerleading team is a selected squad of only 32 cheerleaders from schools that are all across the state.
+Senior Jackie Wieser was selected to be part of the All-State cheerleading squad after trying out in October.
+The All-State Cheerleading team is an exclusive squad of only 32 cheerleaders selected from schools all across the state of Iowa.
 Over 200 girls tryout for the squad every year.

-The tryouts are in October.
-After tryouts, the judges determine who the 32 selected cheerleaders should be and inform the coaches who made the squad.
-They practice three or four different Sundays throughout the months of January, February, and March of the upcoming year.
+After tryouts, the judges determine the top 32 cheerleaders and inform the coaches of who has made the squad.
+They practice three to four different Sundays each month throughout the first three months of the upcoming year.
 They learn a routine including a variety of skills.
 Some of these skills include tumbling, stunting, and dancing.
 They then perform at the boys’ state basketball tournament, which is in March.

 “I have tried out for All-State Cheerleading ever since I was a freshman.
 It was always just a fun experience with my teammates, and I never imagined I would make the squad,” said Wieser.
 “At tryouts we showcase our jumps, tumbling, dancing, and cheering abilities.”

-However, Wieser has experienced challenges throughout her time being a cheerleader.
+Despite many successes, Wieser has experienced challenges throughout her time being a cheerleader; mainly regarding society’s negative view of cheer.

 “One of the biggest challenges has been other people’s perception of cheer.
 Not a lot of people understand what we do and why we do it,” said Wieser.
 “There is a lot more to cheer than just yelling and shaking our poms.”